History of English cricket (1726–1750): 1747–1750

 Slindon were involved in four five-a-side matches at the Artillery Ground in July 1747.
 They played a match each against Dartford and Bromley, followed by two matches against Hadlow.
 Slindon had challenged "five of any parish in England, for their own Sum".
 It is known that the three Newland brothers were expected to play against Dartford, but no further details have been found.
 The Duke of Richmond organised two matches in early August 1747 and, in September, there was a three-a-side match between Long Robin's Three and Stephen Dingate's Three.
-It was ruled before the September match that "all Strokes behind as well as before Wickets" counted and in this respect the contest "differs from any Three Match ever play'd".
+It was ruled before the September match that "all Strokes behind as well as before Wickets" counted, (Note: The normal rule in a single wicket match was that a run could not be scored if the ball went past (and therefore "behind") the batsman's wicket, so the batsman could only score by hitting the ball forward of the wicket.
+Allowing "strokes behind" meant that runs could be scored wherever the ball had gone, as in regular cricket.) and in this respect the contest "differs from any Three Match ever play'd".

-Records of eighteen matches have survived from the 1748 season when the single wicket format reached its zenith.
+Records of eighteen matches have survived from the 1748 season, when the single wicket format reached its peak.
 Apart from one match on Addington Hill and another on Bromley Common, all of the known matches took place on the Artillery Ground.
 The format varied from one-a-side, as when Faulkner defeated Colchin in June on Bromley Common, to "twos", "threes", and "fives".
 On 6 June, Addington played a "fives" match against a team called "The Rest", the first time that this name was specifically used.

-Records have survived of five matches in 1749, three of which were five-a-side between Addington and an England team; England won two, Addington one.
+Records have survived of five matches in 1749, three of which were five-a-side between Addington and England; England won two, Addington one.
 There were also five matches in 1750, all five-a-side and three were between teams led by Tom Faulkner and Stephen Dingate.
 Faulkner's team won the first and third matches.
 The second match resulted in a tie in which both sides totalled nine.
 Joe Harris, playing for Faulkner's team, was the last man in and was caught while trying to hit the winning run.